Winona Ryder: 1985–1990: Early roles and breakthrough

 Ryder next starred in the independent film Heathers (1989).
 The film, a satirical take on teenage life, featured Ryder and Christian Slater as high school sweethearts who begin killing off popular students.
-Ryder's agent initially begged her to turn the role down, saying the film would "ruin her career".
-Critical reaction to the film was largely positive, and Ryder's performance was positively received, with The Washington Post stating Ryder is "Hollywood's most impressive ingénue...Ryder...makes us love her teen-age murderess, a bright, funny girl with a little Bonnie Parker in her.
+Her agent initially begged her to turn the role down, saying the film would "ruin her career".
+Critical reaction to the film was largely positive, and Ryder's performance was positively received, with The Washington Post calling Ryder "Hollywood's most impressive ingénue [...]
+Ryder [...] makes us love her teen-age murderess, a bright, funny girl with a little Bonnie Parker in her.
 She is the most likable, best-drawn young adult protagonist since the sexual innocent of Gregory's Girl."
-Despite its critical success, Heathers was a box office flop, but has achieved the status of a cult film in the following decades.
-Ryder’s other 1989 starring role was in the biopic Great Balls of Fire!, in which she played the 13-year-old bride (and cousin) of rock’n’roll idol Jerry Lee Lewis.
-The film was a box office failure and received mixed reviews from critics.
-In addition to films, Ryder also appeared in 1989 in the music video for Mojo Nixon's "Debbie Gibson Is Pregnant with My Two-Headed Love Child".
+Despite its critical success, Heathers was a box-office flop, but has achieved the status of a cult film in following decades.
+However, soon after the film's release, Ryder had an offer to co-star in the 1990 film The Freshman rescinded because the production team was offended by the film's controversial subject matter.
+Later that year, she starred in the 1989 biopic Great Balls of Fire!, in which she played the 13-year-old bride (and cousin) of rock'n'roll idol Jerry Lee Lewis.
+The film was a box-office failure and received mixed reviews from critics.
+Ryder also appeared in 1989 in the music video for Mojo Nixon's "Debbie Gibson Is Pregnant with My Two-Headed Love Child".

 Ryder began the 1990s with three starring roles.
 In the fantasy film Edward Scissorhands (1990), she reunited with director Tim Burton to play the female lead alongside her then-boyfriend Johnny Depp.
-The film was a significant box office success, grossing US$86 million and receiving much critical devotion.
-Ryder's second role of the year was in the family comedy-drama Mermaids (1990), which co-starred Cher, Bob Hoskins and Christina Ricci.
-Mermaids was a moderate box office success and Ryder's performance was acclaimed; critic Roger Ebert of the Chicago Sun-Times wrote: "Winona Ryder, in another of her alienated outsider roles, generates real charisma."
-For her performance, Ryder received a Golden Globe Award nomination for Best Actress in a Supporting Role, and a National Board Review award for the same category.
+The film was a significant box office success, grossing $86 million and receiving much critical devotion.
+Ryder's second role of the year was in the family comedy-drama Mermaids (1990), which co-starred Cher, Bob Hoskins, and Christina Ricci.
+Mermaids was a moderate box-office success and Ryder's performance was acclaimed; critic Roger Ebert of the Chicago Sun-Times wrote: "Winona Ryder, in another of her alienated outsider roles, generates real charisma."
+For her performance, Ryder received a Golden Globe Award nomination for Best Actress in a Supporting Role and a National Board Review award for the same category.
 Following Mermaids, Ryder had the lead role as a troubled teenager in the comedy-drama Welcome Home, Roxy Carmichael (1990).
 The film co-starred Jeff Daniels and was deemed a commercial flop.
-In 1990, Ryder also made a cameo in Roy Orbison's music video, "A Love So Beautiful" with Matthew Modine, and was awarded 'ShoWest's Female Star of Tomorrow' by The National Association of Theatre Owners.
+In 1990, Ryder also made a cameo in Roy Orbison's music video "A Love So Beautiful" with Matthew Modine, and was awarded 'ShoWest's Female Star of Tomorrow' by The National Association of Theatre Owners.
 She was next slated to appear as Mary Corleone in Francis Ford Coppola's The Godfather Part III, but withdrew from the project in the beginning of filming in 1990 due to nervous exhaustion.